GiovanniAdelfio/small_LM/README.txt

 # Efficient Small Language Model (<30M Parameters)

-This Repository is still Work in Progress.
+This Repository is still "Work in Progress".

 ## Project Overview